 • Deputies may wear personal protective equipment (PPE) such as masks and gloves when physical contact is necessary.

 • Deputies may take offense reports via phone, rather than in person, when possible.

 • Deputies may request citizens to step out from their residence or places of employment to conduct business.

 • Office visits, tours, ride-along programs are suspended.

-FISH of Clarke County (36 E. Main St., Berryville) food pantry and thrift store are CLOSED to the public until further notice.
-Staff is answering the helpline — 8:30 a.m. to 4 p.m.
-Monday through Friday — and getting food to those in need.
-Call FISH at 540-955-1823.
-Go to fishofclarke.org.
+FISH of Clarke County (36 E. Main St., Berryville) is now accepting donations with no-contact appointments.
+Donors should call the FISH helpline at 540-955-1823 to schedule a no-contact drop off.
+The FISH food pantry and thrift store remain CLOSED to the public until further notice.
+Staff is answering the helpline and getting food to those in need.
+Find more information at fishofclarke.org.

-Monthly Free Food Pantry in Millwood is operating on an APPOINTMENT-ONLY basis for the foreseeable future for existing clients who live in southern Clarke County.
+Free Food Pantry in Millwood is operating on an APPOINTMENT-ONLY basis for existing clients who live in southern Clarke County.
 Contact Christ Church at 540-837-1112 or firstname.lastname@example.org.

 Town of Berryville has made the following changes to its curbside refuse collection service.
 These measures are necessary to limit employee exposure and to reduce collection time: